anshuman-rai-27/Hackvecture-NIT-Mizoram/Readme.md

 2. Updating the database as an admin.
 Our website checks the frequency of  criminal acts in a 2 hour wide window around the required time in the required location, it predicts the chance of occurrence of a crime .

-To access the admin page, use username as `anshu` and password as `1234`
+To access the admin page, use username as `anshu` and password as `1234` To create new admin user, use `python3 manage.py createsuperuser` and enter required data which is asked.

 Use the following test cases
 1. Block- Aibawk , hour- 20 ---> result should be safe